-Chemistry Club is run by Dr Main for S1 to S3 pupils.
+Chemistry Club is run by Mr Horrocks for S1 to S3 pupils.
 Highlights are flaming pumpkins, "perfect poo", flaming fire writing and Gaviscon worms.
 The Salters' Festival of Chemistry at the University of Glasgow provides a culmination for the four most dedicated S1 pupils to compete in each May.
 In 2011 the team won the "University Challenge" aspect of this.

 BA CREST Awards

 Pupils who have enjoyed Chemistry Club have the opportunity to work with Mrs Hunter in the Advanced Higher lab on investigations of their choice in order to gain Bronze and Silver BA CREST Awards.
 Topics have included rainbows, fireworks, a gunpowder canon, volcanoes, soap, washing detergents, a fire-breathing dragon and extracting gold from unwanted circuit boards.

 Structures Club is run by Dr Main for S1 to S6 pupils.
 The Young Engineers and Science Clubs Technology Challenge provides a focus for the club.
 In 2015-2016 they worked on the Go Forth Challenge and for 2016-2017 are working on the Construct a Crane Challenge.

 Top of the Bench

 Mr Horrocks and Ms Gingele runs the training for the Royal Society of Chemistry's "Top of the Bench" competition.
 Initially there are rounds between Glasgow schools and then a National Final, which Glasgow Academy pupils have attended on several occasions now.